 - a.
-Express ideas, thoughts, and feelings clearly in the classroom and in field placement - b.
-In written work, communicate clearly and at a level that reflects the academic standards
+Express ideas, thoughts, and feelings clearly in the classroom and in practicum placement - b.
+In written work, communicate clearly and at a level that reflects the academic standards of SSW programs - c.

-- c.
 Demonstrate a willingness and ability to actively listen to others with objectivity and openness - d.
-Communicate responsibly and respectfully, with speech that is free of bias, discriminatory language, or stereotyping in all interactions with colleagues, faculty, field instructors, staff, and clients - e.
+Communicate responsibly and respectfully, with speech that is free of bias, discriminatory language, or stereotyping in all interactions with colleagues, faculty, practicum instructors, staff, and clients - e.
 Advocate for yourself in an ethical, direct, respectful, and responsible manner using SSW and agency-specific channels for conflict management